mikhel1984/sonata/README.md

 * Pure Lua code
 * Variety of modules
 * Template generation for new modules and localization files
-* Mathematical modules can be used independently
+* Mathematical library can be used independently

 ## Getting started